2nd major snowstorm in a week blankets Northeast - WTMJ

-The National Weather Service predicted around up to 8 inches of snow New York City and 2 to 4 inches in Washington, D.C.

-Forecasters predicted several inches of snow would fall along the New England coast, saying the precise amount would depend on how quickly the storm moved through the region.

-Large, fluffy fakes began falling in Rhode Island late Sunday morning, prompting local governments to enact street parking bans and warn of poor travel conditions for the rest of the day.
+Large, fluffy flakes began falling in Rhode Island late Sunday morning, prompting local governments to enact street parking bans and warn of poor travel conditions for the rest of the day.
+A heavy band of snow heading northeast had dumped 5 inches in the towns of Sharon and Uxbridge, southeast of Boston, by 2 p.m.

 Weather service forecaster Bob Oravec said a mix of snow and rain would move northward up the East Coast.
 “It is a fast-moving storm,” Oravec said.